 Rogen: I was fed lies about Israel

 Seth Rogen is stirring the pot.
 In an interview with Marc Maron on his “WTF” podcast, Rogen questioned what he’d been taught about Israel as a young person.
-“We’re gonna piss off a bunch of Jews,” Maron said, as the two discussed their doubts about the raison d’être for the state of Israel.
-Rogen said “that as a Jewish person I was fed a huge amount of lies about Israel my entire life.”
+“We’re gonna piss off a bunch of Jews,” Maron said, as the two discussed their doubts about the raison d’être for the State of Israel.
+Rogen, now starring in the very Jewish “American Pickle,” said “that as a Jewish person I was fed a huge amount of lies about Israel my entire life.”

 Portman getting her kicks

 Natalie Portman is on the ball.
 The actress is one of a group of investors, mostly women, from the worlds of entertainment and women’s pro soccer who have secured the rights to set up a new professional women’s soccer team in Los Angeles.
 Currently called “Angel City,” the team will launch in 2022.
 “To celebrate women at the same level as the way we celebrate male athletes is culture-shifting,” Portman said.

 Actress Nicola Peltz, 25, and Brooklyn Beckham, 21, the celebrity son of former soccer star David Beckham and former Spice Girl Victoria Beckham, reportedly are planning to follow Jewish traditions at their two 2021 wedding ceremonies (one in the U.S. and one in the U.K.).
 They reportedly bonded over their heritage when they first met; David Beckham has been vocal about the importance of his Jewish heritage (he has one Jewish grandfather), and Peltz was raised in a Jewish home in Westchester County, New York, and has a tattoo in Yiddish on her torso.